Format + Ideas

 Bit rate: As a general rule, use 64 kbps (mono) for speech/narrative podcast.
 Use 128 or 192 kbps for podcasts (stereo) using music or sound effects.

-Top tip: Unlike other podcast hosts, Captivate doesn’t tinker with your audio quality at all!
-There’s no limit to what you can upload – so feel free to experiment with what sounds best for your podcast.
+Top tip: Unlike other podcast hosts, Captivate doesn’t tinker with your audio quality at all.
+There’s no limit to what you can upload, either, so feel free to experiment with what sounds best for your podcast.

-This is my top recommendation for editing.
-A top tool for speeding up your workflow, with handy automations, teaser templates and a custom drag-and-drop builder for easy, intuitive production.
+Our top recommendation for editing.
+A really good tool for speeding up your workflow, with handy automations, teaser templates and a custom drag-and-drop builder for easy, intuitive production.

-An open source recording and editing suite, available on Windows, Mac, Linux and perfect for beginners.
+An open-source recording and editing suite which is perfect for beginners.

-Process up to 2 hours of audio a month for FREE
+Auphonic - Web service, FREE (up to 2 hours of audio a month)

 We use Auphonic to process the audio for the podcasts we produce but it’s worth noting that it’s not really an editing tool, it’s more of a tool to process your audio before you publish it.